digital-asset/daml-finance/docs/source/tutorials/getting-started/lifecycling.rst

 * The :ref:`Claim Rule <module-daml-finance-lifecycle-rule-claim-99318>` allows a holder of the target instrument to claim the effect resulting from the distribution event.
 By presenting their holding they can instruct the settlement of the holding transfers described in the effect.

-We then create a distribution event describing the terms of the dividend to be payed.
+We then create a distribution event describing the terms of the dividend to be paid.

 .. literalinclude:: ../../../code-samples/getting-started/daml/Scripts/Lifecycling.daml
   :language: daml